 Last year, after Britain rioted its way through August, I started looking into the subject of violence interrupters.
-If you missed my interviews with Dr. Gary Slutkin—who invented the concept of "violence interruption"—and director Steve James—whose film The Interrupters explores the topic—then violence interrupters are basically ex-gang members who work in rough areas to defuse tense and potentially fighty situations.
+If you missed my interviews with Dr. Gary Slutkin – who founded CeaseFire, the organisation that birthed the concept of 'violence interruption' – and director Steve James – whose film The Interrupters explores the topic – then violence interrupters are basically ex-gang members who work in rough areas to defuse tense and potentially fighty situations.
 They do this by using the respect and reputation they earned while running with gangs to talk both sides out of a confrontation.

 Dr. Slutkin believes that outbreaks of violence should be treated in the same way as medical epidemics.
 In practice, this means aiming to stop the violence at its source, rather than letting it flare up into something spectacularly nasty before bashing the anger out of people with police truncheons.

-Since Dr. Slutkin's Ceasefire program launched in Chicago, some areas of the city have seen instances of violent crime drop by as much as 70 percent.
+Since Dr. Slutkin's Ceasefire programme launched in Chicago, some areas of the city have seen instances of violent crime drop by as much as 70 percent.
 So it was kind of inevitable that the idea would spread to London.
 The man trying to employ it here is Jason Featherstone, who comes from Tottenham, the area of North London where last year's riots started.
-I spoke to him about his "Surviving Our Streets" program, London's unrest and gang troubles and how violence interruption can help in situations like last August's riots.
+I spoke to him about his 'Surviving Our Streets' programme, London's unrest and gang troubles and how violence interruption can help in situations like last August's riots.

 Jason Featherstone, director of violence prevention

 I called up Jason for a chat.